telerik/maui-docs/controls/datagrid/commands/validation.md

  <snippet id='datagrid-commands-validation-viewmodel'/>

 1. Handle the `CellTap` action as a `Command`.
-First, create a class that inherits from the `DataGridCommand` and set its `Id` property accordingly.
+First, create a class that inherits from the `DataGridCommand` and set its `Id` property.
 You will also need to override the `CanExecute` and `Execute` methods as demonstrated in the example below:

  <snippet id='datagrid-commands-validation-validatecell'/>